National evidence base - adult carers

 - The standard offer – traditional breaks based on fixed days/hours (while valued by many) does not meet the needs of the many carers who need more choice and flexibility (but don’t assume).

 - Family and friends offer vital support, including providing replacement care.

 - The development of more carer-friendly communities can reduce the demands for formal breaks services and create opportunities for reaching carers who have little or no contact with services for carers.

 - There is a preference among carers for more at-home support for breaks rather than residential placements.
-Carers say more accessible and affordable sitting services would greatly improve their lives (NICE 2016).
+For example, more accessible and affordable sitting services.

 - For many carers who care for people with complex needs, access to residential breaks can be critical.
 These people are less likely to receive breaks due to the lack of options and skills available.